 Thomas is artistic director and curator for the exhibitions and events in the Werkhalle.

 Shasta curates the monthly Classical Sundays series and is the founder of The Irresistible Wiesenburg Quartet.
 She plays the viola in every concert.
-In 2018 she is also presenting a monthly ‘Irresistible Music’ series.
+From 2018, she is also presenting the regular ‘Irresistible Music’ series.

 Nadav is the fundraiser for our projects.
 He also makes great cakes and coffee!